stela2502/split2samples/README.md

 So ~ 4 sec.
 I do not think it makes sense to calculate the difference here.

+The two results from this small example are compared [here]( ./testData/BD_results/CombinedAnalysis_scanpy.ipynb).

-How does it look for a real dataset?
+And the performance on a real dataset?

 ## Rustody on S2

-In total 781.213.661 reads.
+The full fastq file for this data has in total 781.213.661 reads.

 ```
 Writing outfiles ...
 sparse Matrix: 18925 cell(s) and 432 gene(s) and 1903979 entries written (460277 cells too view umis) to path Ok("Sample2_Rustody/BD_Rhapsody_expression");